-651. A tax loss carry back is defined as a mechanism allowing a sub-group/entity to offset current net operating losses against tax obligations from previous years (the number of years allowed differs between jurisdictions).

-652. In order to perform the calculation of component a in the utilisable tax effect:
+- 656. A tax loss carry back is defined as a mechanism allowing a sub-group/entity to offset current net operating losses against tax obligations from previous years (whether tax loss carry backs are allowed and the number of years allowed differs by tax jurisdiction). - 657.
+In order to perform the calculation of component a in the utilisable tax effect: - The tax loss carry back capacity for insurance-related activities is evaluated at the legal entity or sub-group level where taxes are assessed, including any fiscal unity for corporate tax as of the ICS reporting date.